angusshire/mac-spoofer/README.md

 changeMACAddress
 ================

-This is a script for changing a MAC address on Windows XP or later.
+This is a script for changing a network adapter's MAC address.
+Support is for Windows XP or later.

 ### How to Use